jhui/jhui.github.io/_posts/2017-03-01-Attention-and-memory-network.markdown

 h_{t} = f(attention(x, h_{t-1}), h_{t-1} )
 $$

-The attention module have 2 major inputs:
+The attention module have 2 inputs:
 * a context, and
 * image features in each localized areas.

-For the context, we use the hidden state $$ h_{t-1} $$ of the previous time step as our context.
-To generate image features, instead of feeding the whole image to the module, we have images divided into regions.
-In a LSTM system, we process an image with CNN and use one of the fully connected layer output as input features.
-Nevertheless, this is not adequate for attention since some spatial information has lost.
+For the context, we use the hidden state $$ h_{t-1} $$ of the previous time step.
+In a LSTM system, we process an image with a CNN and use one of the fully connected layer output as input features to the LSTM.
+Nevertheless, this is not adequate for attention since spatial information has been lost.
 Instead, we use the output of one of the convolution layer which spatial information is still preserved.

 <div class="imgcap">
 <img src="/assets/att/cnn3d2.png" style="border:none;;">
 </div>

 Here, the feature maps in the second convolution layers are divided into 4 which closely resemble the top right & left and the bottom right & left of the original pictures.
-In the following diagram, we replace the image $$ x $$ as an input to a LSTM model with an attention module.
+In the following diagram, we replace the LSTM input $$ x $$ with an attention module.

 <div class="imgcap">
 <img src="/assets/att/att2.png" style="border:none;width:80%;">